no1xsyzy/fyp/final.md

 ### Module

-Class `Module` is an abstract of module.
+Class "`Module`" is an abstract of module.
 The code below shows definition and the initialization method of the class.

 ```{.python .numberLines startFrom="95"}